ffirsching/pokedex/README.md

 ## API

 We use the PokéAPI for fetching our data.
+S. https://pokeapi.co/ for documentation.